powervr-graphics/Native_SDK/README.rst

 ===============

 The PowerVR SDK is an open source codebase to help with the development of graphics applications for PowerVR and other platforms.
-It consists of two main parts: the Framework, and our examples.
+It consists of two main parts: the Framework and a set of examples.

-The Framework is a collection of libraries that aim to make development of OpenGL ES and Vulkan real-time applications much easier, by removing boilerplate code and enhancing productivity.
-It can be considered to be the lowest-level parts of a graphics engine - the main loop, platform abstraction, and graphical utilities.
-There are even a couple of experimental examples showing how it is possible to build a pseudo-engine on top of the Vulkan Framework using our PVRPfx library.
+The Framework is a collection of libraries that aim to make development of OpenGL ES and Vulkan real-time applications much easier by removing boilerplate code and enhancing productivity.
+It can be used to easily create the lowest-level parts of a graphics engine - the main loop, platform abstraction, and graphical utilities.
+There are even a couple of examples showing how it is possible to build a pseudo-engine on top of the Vulkan Framework using our PVRPfx library.

-The Framework exists to make the sections of uninteresting or boilerplate code smaller, or even make them disappear.
-This allows more of the focus to be on the key graphics API calls for drawing something on the screen.
+The Framework is intended to reduce the amount of boilerplate code in an application.
+This allows a developer to focus on the key graphics API calls for drawing to screen rather than standard application setup.

 The examples themselves are mostly code samples intended to: